Dhananjayraghav/Machine-learning-project-SER-/README.md

 This software can recognise the voice of individual and classify the emotion of that individual by analyzing it through the librosa library.
-Librosa is a python library which can help in analyzing the voices
+Librosa is a python library which can help in analyzing the voices These technologies are very halpful for Medtech & Edtech industries